aleen42/PersonalWiki/Programming/JavaScript/Framework/react/refs_to_components/refs_to_components.md

 ### The ref Callback Attribute

 React supports a special attribute that you can attach to any component.
-The `ref` attribute can be a callback function, and this callback will be executed immediately after the component is mounted.
+The `ref` attribute can be a callback function, and **this callback will be executed immediately after the component is mounted**.
 The referenced component will be passed in as a parameter, and the callback function may use the component immediately, or save the reference for future use (or both).